seabirdshanty/eternal-anime.org/README.md

 # eternal-anime.org
-code used on my website
+code used on my website, currently at [solstice.party](http://solstice.party)